Northcliff High School: Sporting

 Northcliff High has won the A-League Inter-High Athletics competition for 25 consecutive years, from 1997 - 2023 [Meeting did not talk place in 2020/1 due to Covid].

 In 2015, construction of an astroturf hockey field started.
 At the time, the school was the only government school in the area to own one.

 A bear was the First Rugby team mascot in 1973.
 It featured in every First Rugby team photo until 1987.
 In 2018 the mascot was returned to the school by the 1990 First Rugby team Captain.

 Northcliff won the A-league inter-high gala 24 times over the years.

 Controversy

 In June 2017, Northcliff High was embroiled in a religious sensitivity scandal after it required its female Muslim students to carry concession cards in order to wear a head scarf to school.
 It was claimed that this was to make sure that the uniform rules were upheld.
 This issue was remedied and the school prides itself on being fully inclusive and accepting of all religions.

 Transformation

 According to a 2017 Sunday Times investigative report, Northcliff was named as Gauteng's least representative school staff-wise, with its academic staff consisting of 96% white staff members.
 The figures for Northcliff High School were according to photos on the school's website as the school declined to reveal its numbers to the press.

-Past and present heads of school

-The following have been the heads of the school: